libnano/primer3-py/docs/quickstart.md

 # On Windows (run this instead of the source command above):
 # p3p-test-env\Scripts\activate

-# Install development dependencies
-$ pip install -r dev-requirements.txt

-# Build the package in-place
-# This builds the Cython extensions and primer3 binaries in the package directory
+# Install development dependencies and the package in editable mode
-# --no-build-isolation: Use local environment's packages
-# --no-deps: Don't install or upgrade any package dependencies
-# -e: Install in "editable" mode, creating links to the source code
-$ pip install --no-build-isolation --no-deps -e .
+$ pip install -e ".[dev]"

 # Run tests from the package directory
 $ pytest